Skip to content

 Amazake ❄️❄️❄️

-This is a delicious hot creamy Japanese beverage that has a long history dating back over 1,300 years.
-In recent years, its mellow sweet flavor and health benefits have been rediscovered, and Amazake has become increasingly popular.
+Have you ever heard of amazake?
+This creamy, sweet Japanese drink has a rich history dating back over 1,300 years.
+In recent years, its mellow flavor and health benefits have been rediscovered, making amazake increasingly popular.

 Although served cold and hot, Amazake is traditionally a hot beverage that is prepared with either sake lee, a by-product of sake production, or Koji rice, an ingredient that starts up the fermentation process in Japanese food products such as sake, soy sauce and miso.
 The latter type is the non-alcoholic style of Amazake and can be enjoyed by people of all ages.